Is there enough time in the day to do everything?

 Perhaps multitasking you spend your days and trying to beat the clock while working on short list of things to do.
 Maybe you do not go your days as planned and your to-do list grows consistently at a faster rate than you can keep up with.
 You are wondering if it is a better way to become more productive, rather than having your morning cup of coffee with a triple shot of espresso of charging.

 What are Nootropics?

 Nootropics can be the answer you are looking for.
-The nickname as “smart drugs” or “cognitive enhancer,” these supplements have become increasingly popular in recent years.
+They have adopted many nicknames including brain pills, smart drugs and cognitive enhancers, whatever your preferred name for them these supplements have become increasingly popular in recent years.
 Nootropics are dietary supplements made from natural or artificial ingredients that help support certain brain functions, including memory, mental speed and focus.

 The first nootropic drug, Piracetam, was first synthesized in 1964 by a Romanian psychologist and chemist in Belgium called Corneliu E Giurgea.
 He was the scientific advisor and researcher at a Belgian pharmaceutical company called UCB.
 He created Piracetam by chance while he was actually trying to develop a drug to create calming effects and induce sleep.
 At the time there was a great interest in GABA in pharmacology, such as GABA supplements found to improve mood, anxiety and sleep.

 Giurgea created a derivative of GABA in one of his experiments that Piracetam later made.

 This derivative seemed to achieve the opposite of the calming and sleep-inducing effects he had originally hoped for, and it led him to coining the term “nootropic” drugs in 1972.

 Depending on how Piracetam worked, Giurgea wrote a certain set of properties down which require a drug to fit into this nootropic category.